Thuylt185411/English/Cam12/Test1/Part3.md

 ---

-### Word: Judgement
+### Word: Judgment
 **Contextual Meaning:** The ability to make decisions or form opinions based on reasoning.
 **Cambridge Meaning:** The ability to make decisions or form opinions after considering information.
-**Sentence:** His judgement in the case was highly praised by his peers.
+**Sentence:** His judgment in the case was highly praised by his peers.
 **Conversation:**
 A – How did the judge decide the case
-B – The judgement was fair based on the evidence presented
+B – The judgment was fair based on the evidence presented

 ---